-All birds bite at one point or another, and the key to keeping it under control is by building trust and a deep bond between the two of you.
-If they start biting out of nowhere, there is likely a reason for it and you have to evaluate the environment and figure out what is triggering them.
-Not all biting is bad, so be patient and gentle during the process and try to keep in mind that they’re only trying to communicate with you.
+All birds bite at one point or another, and the key to keeping it under control is building trust and a deep bond with your bird.
+If they start biting out of nowhere, there is likely a reason for it, and you have to evaluate the environment and figure out what is triggering them.
+Not all biting is bad, so be patient and gentle during the process, and try to keep in mind that they’re only trying to communicate with you.

 - How to Protect Your Pet Bird From Being Stolen: Tips & Tricks